Sven Medvešek: Career

 A native of Zagreb, he graduated from the Zagreb Academy of Drama Arts.

-Since 2008, Medvešek is an active drama champion in the Gavella Drama Theatre ensemble.
+Since 2008, Medvešek has been an active drama champion in the Gavella Drama Theatre ensemble.
 Making his debut in a 1987 production of Slobodan Šnajder's Dumanske tišine, Medvešek amassed over thirty award-winning roles in Gavella, including La vida es sueño, Madame Bovary, Othello, Fine Dead Girls, Caligula, U registraturi, Kiklop, Malena and King Richard the Third.

 His other notable theatre credits include performances in the Croatian National Theatre in Zagreb, the Zagreb Youth Theatre, the Exit Theatre, the Ulysses Theatre, the Trešnja Theatre, the ITD Theatre, the Žar Ptica Theatre and the Theaterfest Wadgassen.
 In the Zagreb National Theatre, he starred in productions of Tartuffe, Closely Watched Trains and Troilus and Cressida.
 He played the title character in an adaptation of Oedipus Rex in the Croatian National Theatre in Split.

 An accomplished actor of the stage and screen, Medvešek's most acclaimed film works include Mondo Bobo (1997), Slow Surrender (2001), Winter in Rio (2002), The Sunken Cemetery (2002), Infection (2003), The Recollection Thief (2007), The Show Must Go On (2010).
 Medvešek won the Golden Arena for Best Actor at the Pula Film Festival for his performance in Mondo Bobo.

 While the highly anticipated Veljko Bulajić film Libertas (2006) did not receive considerable success within the box office nor critic circles, Medvešek's portrayal of the famed poet Marin Držić was the target of critical admiration, including praise from Milivoj Jukić and Stipan Matenda.

 He has also done acting work for international film and television productions, including Laertes in Rosencrantz and Guildenstern Are Dead and Pietro in Captain America (both 1990).

 He starred in the television film Ksaver Šandor Gjalski, as the title writer.
 Directed and produced by Ante Rozić, his role was praised by linguists and writers who Gjalski has influenced, including Ozren Popović, Ronald Kutlić and Pero Nakić.

 He narrated numerous documentaries, audio-books, radio dramas and animated features.
 He has also appeared in commercials for Coca-Cola, Barcaffe and Vjesnik.

 He also holds an active career as a voice actor, being the official Croatian voice for Jacques in the Finding Nemo franchise (2003-2016), Puss in Boots in the Shrek films (2004-2011), Professor Woolensworth in Chicken Little (2005), the Porcupine in Bambi II (2005), Ramses in The Prince of Egypt (2006), Serge in Open Season (2006) and Homer Simpson in The Simpsons (2007).
 He is the official voice for Mewtwo in Croatian Pokémon media.